 We account for business combinations using the acquisition method of accounting, which requires us to recognize the assets acquired and the liabilities assumed at their acquisition date fair values.
 As discussed below, the excess of the purchase consideration transferred over the fair value of the net tangible and intangible assets acquired is recorded as goodwill.
 While we use our best estimates and assumptions to accurately value assets acquired and liabilities assumed at the acquisition date, our estimates are inherently uncertain and subject to refinement.
 As a result, during the measurement period, which may be up to one year from the acquisition date, we may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
+Measurement period adjustments are recorded in the period in which they are determined, as if they had been completed at the acquisition date.
 Upon the conclusion of the final determination of the values of assets acquired or liabilities assumed, or one year after the date of acquisition, whichever comes first, any subsequent adjustments are recorded within our consolidated results of operations.

 The purchase price for the acquisition of certain assets of Passport Health Plan, Inc. in 2020 included contingent consideration payable to seller relating to guarantees for minimum operating income in the post-acquisition period in 2020 and minimum membership targets in 2021.
-The liabilities are recorded at fair value on a recurring basis, which totaled \$47 million as of December 31, 2021.
-The contingent purchase consideration paid is presented primarily in "Financing activities" in the accompanying consolidated statements of cash flows for the year ended December 31, 2021, with the balance reflected in "Operating activities."
-We expect to pay the remaining balance of the liabilities, reported in "Accounts payable, accrued liabilities and other" in the accompanying consolidated balance sheets, in 2022.
+The liabilities are recorded at fair value on a recurring basis, which totaled \$8 million as of December 31, 2022.
+For the amounts paid in the year ended December 31, 2022, \$20 million has been presented in "Financing activities" in the accompanying consolidated statements of cash flows, with the balance reflected in "Operating activities."
+We paid the remaining balance of the liabilities, reported in "Accounts payable, accrued liabilities and other" in the accompanying consolidated balance sheets, in January 2023.